yeonsoochung/tigers_attendance/README.md

 Special recognition should be given to Todd Roberts’ MLB Stats API Python web wrapper.
 Almost all the data used in this project’s analyses were extracted and collected via this Python package written by Mr. Roberts, which pulls data from mlb.com.
 The package can be easily installed to a Python environment, and its methods can be invoked to return data structures containing the pertinent information.

 ## Web Wrapping and Data Collection
-The MLB Stats API wrapper was used to collect the following data for each game in the 2013-2019 seasons:
+I used the MLB Stats API wrapper to collect the following data for each game in the 2013-2019 seasons:
 - Game date
 - Day of the week that each game was played
 - Game start time